impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 			- One-run method is a privacy auditing technique which take canaries (many of them) as input (see Line 1 Alg.1 in Steinke et al. [1]).
 Our contribution is to optimize canaries to be used in privacy audits, so **canaries are the output of our method**.
 Since we are not contributing a new privacy audit (we use Aerni et. al 2024 as a our privacy auditing framework), one-run is not a comparable baseline.
 			- [1] Steinke, Thomas, Milad Nasr, and Matthew Jagielski.
 2023.
 “Privacy Auditing with One (1) Training Run.” *Advances in Neural Information Processing Systems* 36 (December): 49268–49280.
 		- > Q2.
 Could the authors provide runtime/overhead comparisons against the baselines to substantiate claims of scalability?
 			- To answer the reviewer’s comment regarding empirical evidences for efficiency of out method, we have updated Section 6.2 to report the requested metrics and added a paragraph explaining why our method scales effectively from a toy dataset such as MNIST to a more complex dataset like CIFAR-100.
 We have also updated Table 1, which now shows near-perfect detectability on CIFAR-100 as well.
-The baselines are in a different setting since they do not optimize, it is more like heuristic with a constant runtime and only on CPU computation, which is why the detectability compared to our method is significantly lower.
+			-
 			-
 - ## Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries
 - ### Reviewer_VkF8